RIYAKUMARI001/To-do-list/README.md

 Implement a dark mode theme.
 Integrate with a task management API.

-#Additionally, exploring frameworks like React or Vue.js can streamline development and enable more advanced
+#Additionally, exploring frameworks like React or Vue.js can streamline development and enable more advanced.